-When playing online rummy with cash, you win or lose a game based on the number of points you have scored.
-The winning amount or lost amount is calculated on the predefined value of the chips, i.e. the value of each point in rupees.
-The winner gets the total of the amounts lost by the other players at the table.
+We all are very cautious while playing cash Rummy games.
+While playing online Rummy with cash, you win or lose a game based on the number of points you have scored.
+The winning amount or lost amount is calculated on the basis of the predefined value of chips, i.e. the value of each point in rupees.
+The winner gets the total of the amounts lost by his/her opponents at the table.

-This is how a simple calculation of points in cash rummy can be done:
+This is how a simple calculation of points in cash Rummy is made:

 Winnings = Sum of the points of all the opponents X Value of each point in rupees – Junglee Rummy Fee

 Here is an example.
 Suppose 4 players play a game of cash Rummy at a Rs.
 160 table, with the chips valued at

 2 each.
 A player wins the game and the three losing players lose by 20, 40 and 50 points, respectively.
 The